cqcallaw/openbsd-router/README.md

 esac
 ```

-This script will run as a cronjob, so save it in a convenient location (I use `/etc/tunnel_update.sh`), then edit the root crontab:
+Save the script to a convenient location (I use `/etc/tunnel_update.sh`), then edit the root crontab:

 ```
 crontab -e -u root
 ```

-You should see the crontab editor load (usually this is [vim](http://vimsheet.com/)).
+You should see the crontab editor load (usually [vim](http://vimsheet.com/)).
 Add the following lines to run the update script every 15 minutes:

 ```
 # update HE.net tunnel endpoint